All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GH Pulsatility: Why Pattern Matters

-GH is not secreted continuously.
-It is released in discrete pulses, with 6-12 significant pulses per 24-hour period.
+GH isn't secreted continuously.
+It's released in discrete pulses, with 6-12 significant pulses per 24-hour period.
 The largest pulse (accounting for up to 70% of daily GH output) occurs during the first episode of slow-wave sleep, typically 60-90 minutes after sleep onset.

-This pulsatile pattern is not arbitrary.
-It is biologically essential.
+This pulsatile pattern isn't arbitrary.
+It's biologically important.
 Research has demonstrated that the same total amount of GH delivered continuously versus in pulses produces different biological effects.
 Pulsatile GH delivery:

 • Activates the JAK2-STAT5 signaling pathway more effectively (this is the primary pathway for IGF-1 gene transcription in the liver)